From Former Cadets

 – Gomez, 2018

-"The OHHS NJROTC program has changed my life starting my freshman year.
+"The OHHS NJROTC program has changed my life starting in my freshman year.
 I first joined because my older brothers were in it.
-When high school began I didn’t have that many friends to begin with, but I was able to make my first friends in the program which I am still friends with.
+When high school began I didn’t have that many friends, to begin with, but I was able to make my first friends in the program which I am still friends with.
 I feel like the program has taught me great leadership skills and discipline.
 When I went to Army basic this past summer for the National Guard, I felt a lot more prepared compared to others because I could march and had the physical ability to pass the PT test with great scores thanks to the program."

 - Hartley, A, 2017

 "The positive effects of me joining NJROTC include my commitment to the program through community service and the rifle team.
 Both my parents were shocked at how well I managed to get to rifle practice on time.
 I would have had a hard time finding community service opportunities without our program.
 All in all, I am certain that I would have a hugely different high school career had I not joined NJROTC.
 I would have not become a better leader, nor would I have had so much fun."